 But you can always configure the settings based on your needs.

-You can now go ahead and submit the XML sitemap URL to the Google search console and other search engines.
+You can now submit the XML sitemap URL to the Google search console and other search engines.

 4. Switch to the All in One SEO for WordPress

-If all steps to troubleshoot fail and you don’t want to use a separate plugin to generate XML sitemaps, then this method may help you fix the sitemap 404 error issue.
+If all the above fail and you don’t want to use a separate plugin to generate XML sitemaps, then this method may help you fix the sitemap 404 error issue.

 For this method, you’ll need All in One SEO for WordPress.
-It is the best WordPress SEO plugin on the market and a much better Yoast SEO alternative.
+It’s the best WordPress SEO plugin on the market and a much better Yoast SEO alternative.

 You can see our Yoast vs All in One SEO comparison for more details on the differences.

-All in One SEO (AIOSEO) comes with advanced XML sitemaps with easy-to-manage options that give you full control of what to include or exclude from your XML sitemaps.
+All-in-One SEO (AIOSEO) comes with advanced XML sitemaps and easy-to-manage options that give you full control over what to include or exclude from them.

-First, you need to install and activate the All in One SEO for WordPress plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, let’s install and activate the All in One SEO for WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Note: There is also a free version of All in One SEO for WordPress, which also includes most XML sitemap features except for Video and News sitemaps.
+Note: There is also a free version of All in One SEO for WordPress, which includes most XML sitemap features except for video and news.

 Upon activation, the plugin will walk you through a setup wizard.
-You can follow our guide on how to properly set up All in One SEO plugin for WordPress if you need help during setup.
+If you need help during setup, follow our guide on how to properly set up the All in One SEO plugin for WordPress.

 All in One SEO will also allow you to import SEO data from Yoast SEO.